 A Story Needs Cash to Fuel it

 that costs money.
 This is why Demi Lovato is always coming up with all kinds of weird things about herself, despite being only in her early 20's.
 She'll say that she's been through so much, and that the reason she sang "Let it go," for the movie Frozen was because she could relate to the lyrics (as could every toddler, according to the many many YouTube videos of them belting out the song).
-The story matters, though, and Ms. Lovato knows that the anecdote - true or not - is what she needs to feed to the DJ so that he can segue from the bit about her into the song so that listeners will be engaged.

 How to Raise PR Funds